 Interpol issues arrest warrant against Nirav Modi’s brother Nehal

-Interpol arrest warrant issued against Nirav Modi’s brother Nehal

 New Delhi, Sep 13: The Interpol has issued an arrest warrant against Nehal Modi, the brother of Nirav Modi in connection with the PNB fraud case.
-The warrant was issued following a request made by the Enforcement Directorate.
+The warrant was issued following a request made by the Enforcement Directorate (ED).

 This comes in the backdrop of the ED approaching a Mumbai court to extradite Nehal, the brother of Nirav Modi, the main accused in the Rs 1,400 crore fraud case.
 The ED accused Nehal of money laundering and destruction of evidence.

 The ED believes that Nehal is in the United States.
-The ED sought for his extradition and even moved the special Prevention of Money Laundering Act Court.
+The ED sought his extradition and even moved the special Prevention of Money Laundering Act Court.

-The ED alleged in its chargesheet that Nehal had attempted to influence, threaten and bribe employees, dummy directors of Nirav’s companies after the scam was busted.
+The ED alleged in its charge sheet that Nehal had attempted to influence, threaten and bribe employees, dummy directors of Nirav’s companies after the scam was busted.
 The ED cited a witness while stating that Nehal along with Nirav’s aide Mihir Bhansali had threatened employees to secrecy.

 PNB scam: If Choksi wants case details, let him return to India, ED tells Interpol